 Tom Allen (Indiana) (Record: 24-22)

 Allen is the oddball of the group as the only coach outside the ACC in this article.
 He also wasn’t hired before 2016, but instead was inserted on December 1st, 2016, just 27 days before Indiana’s 2016 Foster Farms Bowl appearance against Utah after head coach Kevin Wilson suddenly resigned.
-Allen had been on IU’s staff as defensive coordinator for just 11 months under Wilson, who – not unlike Dino Babers – struggled to get his up-tempo, no-huddle offense off the ground against a more talented and physical Big 10 over the course of six seasons.
+Allen had been on IU’s staff as defensive coordinator for just 11 months under Wilson, who – not unlike Dino Babers – struggled to get his up-tempo, no-huddle offense off the ground over the course of six seasons against a more talented and physical Big 10.
 Allen ended up losing that bowl game, but the program has soared to new heights under his watch.
 The team rapidly improved and put up a sensational 6-2 2020 that sparked legitimate conversations about a playoff appearance over an Ohio State squad that had played just five regular season games and thus could not legally qualify under established guidelines.
 After controversial rule-bending to muscle the Buckeyes onto primetime television, Indiana made no such trip.
-However, Allen has IU primed to continue its ascent in the Big 10 with the 24th overall recruiting class in the nation that features three four-stars so far.
+However, Allen has IU primed to continue its ascent in the Big 10 with the 24th overall recruiting class in the nation that features three 4-stars so far.
+He’s recruited well and developed talent.
 Indiana’s previous role as a joke of the conference makes it a solid comparison to Syracuse, who languished prior to Babers in the Big East and ACC for over a decade.
 However, the two programs have taken different trajectories over the past five years.

-It’s clear after dissecting the fortunes of these coaches that recruiting is the biggest catalyst to your success.
-Mendenhall and Allen have taken their programs to great heights, while Fuentes and Dino Babers have struggled to recruit and suffered through difficult seasons.
+It’s clear after dissecting the fortunes of these coaches that recruiting (and player development) are the biggest catalysts to your success.
+Mendenhall and Allen have taken their programs to great heights through collection and development of talent, while Fuentes and Dino Babers have struggled in those areas and suffered through difficult seasons.
 Time will tell if SU’s 2022 class is the one to turn it around and cool off Dino Babers’ seat after a rough past two years.